 With playing yeah we just mainly go to practice and come back to our dorms, that’s it.
 A lot of players’ mental health hasn’t been too good because they’ve been so isolated.
 You can’t really go and interact with people, you mainly have to be around your teammates.
 Even in terms of partying where I’m from in North Carolina you see it.

 But here on campus there has been none of that.
 It has definitely taken the joy out of being a college student.
 At the same time, I don’t really interact with people as much.
 I stay to myself, so it wasn’t really a big deal to me.
 But sometimes you want to go out and not stay in your room.
 You gotta think about it like this season is gonna be over in roughly two months and if you made it this far might as well finish it off.

 What do you think about the possibility of allowing fans back in arenas for games later this season?

 No it’s probably not gonna happen It depends on the school though.
 Some schools allow their family to come.
 We went to Richmond; they allowed some players to invite their families.
 I think they will be better prepared for it next year.
 This year they kind of forced this season to happen, so they decided on no fans.
 Next year they will have a way to get fans in there whether it’s one-quarter, half capacity 25%.

 How do your Family and friends watch the games since they can’t be in attendance?

-Interesting to note that this year of playing does not count towards athletes scholarship year of eligibility because of COVID as Caleb stated, So everyone gets a free year of playing but some seniors on the basketball team do not plan on coming back and playing next year.
-Burgess himself is undecided on what he will do in the future with getting an extra year of playing eligibility as he will be a sophomore again on the basketball court, but a junior academically.
+Interesting to note that this year of playing does not count towards athletes scholarship year of eligibility because of COVID as Caleb stated.
+So everyone gets a free year of playing.
+But some seniors on the basketball team do not plan on coming back and playing next year.
+Burgess himself is undecided on what he will do in the future with getting an extra year of playing eligibility.
+He will be a sophomore again on the basketball court, but a junior academically.